National Law School Consortium Schools

 Median LSAT: 164, Median GPA: 3.76, Class Size: 139 (Fall 2019)

 George Mason University, Antonin Scalia Law School’s location in metropolitan Washington, D.C. provides our diverse students vast opportunities to gain practical experience and our focus on economic analysis and three-year research and writing program prepares them to make an immediate professional impact upon graduation.
 Students at the law school represent a true diversity of age and experience, as law students just out of college are joined by a significant contingent of working adults who bring their talents and real-world knowledge with them to the classroom.

 Indiana University Maurer School of Law

 Located on Indiana University’s flagship Bloomington campus, the Maurer School of Law is renowned for its rigorous yet collegial learning experience.
 The school’s programs in tax, international law, and intellectual property are ranked in the top 25 in the nation by US News.
 The school’s unique Stewart Fellows program offers summer externships in 10 countries with law firms and non-government organizations.
-Students can also choose from among 11 dual degree programs, including business, cybersecurity, and public and environmental affairs from IU’s #1-ranked SPEA program.
-The Class of 2020 comes from 28 states and 111 undergraduate institutions.
-Two-thirds of the students are from outside Indiana; 28% are members of a minority group, and the majority of students are women.
+Students can also choose from among 14 dual degree programs, including business, cybersecurity, and public and environmental affairs from IU’s #1-ranked SPEA program.
+The Class of 2023 comes from 30 states and 96 undergraduate institutions.
+Half of the students are from outside Indiana; 22% are members of a minority group, and the majority of students are women.